VII. Academic Support and Learning Resources

 The Writing Center is located in SSHE 222.
 We provide writers with the opportunity to test ideas with a tutorial staff comprised of academic coaches/tutors and RBC staff.
 We believe that the best writing support is achieved with academic coaches/tutors who listen and ask questions in order to foster a writer’s own curiosity.
 We support writers from the beginning, exploratory stages of the writing process to the final phases of polishing the final version.

 What is an Academic Coach/Tutor?
-An Academic Coach is a personalized meeting with a trained coach/tutor who can help to improve your skills and performance.
-Academic Coaches not only tutor, but they can assist in time management, goal setting, and test preparation.
+An Academic Coach works with students in small groups or one-on-one to improve skills and performance related to the learner journey.
+Academic Coaches assist with content specific to course work as well as common challenges including time management, note-taking, goal setting, and test preparation.

 A hallmark of the Richard Bland College Exceptional Student Experience involves the assignment of a Learner Mentor to each incoming student.
 The goal of this program is to hone the knowledge, skills, work habits, and character traits commonly associated with success in the 21st century and with the RBC Journey.
 Learner Mentors work with Richard Bland College students to foster their development as visionary, insightful, responsive, respectful, and resourceful citizens.
 Each Learner Mentor provides assistance in creating an academically sound plan of study that will lead to on-time graduation from RBC and allow for a successful transition and transfer of credits into a four-year college or university.